The Best Brown Soda Bread Recipe (traditional, Irish brown bread)

 Stone ground basically refers to how the flour is milled.
 The Kitchn has a good article on stone ground flour, if you want to go in depth.
 You can find this type of flour at some health food and specialty grocers.

-Why you need to add all purpose flour to this stone ground bread recipe
+Why you need to add all purpose flour

 You’ll notice that the soda bread recipe incorporates one cup of all purpose flour with the stone ground flour.
 I tried making the loaf with pure stone ground whole wheat flour but I found the final texture both heavy and dry.